stillatmylinux/EXIF-sort/README.md

 # EXIF-sort
-Sorting jpeg files by date from EXIF
+Sorting jpeg files by date from EXIF.

-Sorted files will have structure: folder name is date of your jpeg file file name is time of your jpeg file
+Sorted files will have structure:

+Folder name is date of your jpeg file.
+File name is time of your jpeg file.
-!!! all data from EXIF
+!!!
+All data from EXIF.

 How to use: